Why is New South Wales undergoing a redistribution?

 The redistribution formally commenced on Wednesday 9 August 2023.

-How many federal electoral divisions will there be after the redistribution?
+How many federal electorates will there be after the redistribution?

-New South Wales is now entitled to 46 federal electoral divisions, which is a decrease of one from 47.
+New South Wales is now entitled to 46 federal electorates, which is a decrease of one from 47.

-Individuals and organisations are able to propose which electoral division should be abolished at two stages of the redistribution process:
+Individuals and organisations are able to propose which electorate should be abolished at two stages of the redistribution process:

 - the suggestions and comments on suggestions stage, and